JanssenProject/jans/docs/cedarling/cedarling-quick-start-tbac.md

 For `1` above, we will be using [Agama Lab policy designer](https://gluu.org/agama/authorization-policy-designer/) to quickly author a [Cedar] policy and policy store.

-For `2` and `3`, we will use [Jans Tarp](https://github.com/JanssenProject/jans/blob/main/demos/jans-tarp/README.md).
+For `2` and `3`, we will use [Janssen Tarp](https://github.com/JanssenProject/jans/blob/main/demos/janssen-tarp/README.md).
 Jans Tarp is an easy to install browser plug-in that comes with embedded Cedarling instance (WASM).
 Jans Tarp also provides user interface to build authorization and authentication requests for testing purpose.

 ## Setup

-- Install Jans Tarp [on Chrome browser](https://github.com/JanssenProject/jans/blob/main/demos/jans-tarp/README.md#releases) browser
+- Install Janssen Tarp [on Chrome browser](https://github.com/JanssenProject/jans/blob/main/demos/janssen-tarp/README.md#releases) browser

 ## Step-1: Create Cedar Policy and Schema